JetBrains/jetbrains_guide/src/pages/tutorials/react_typescript_tdd/tsx_es6/index.md

 if there are changes in other files, a window shows you and asks if you want to do the refactoring.

-The operation is done in one editor transaction.
+The operation is done in a *single* editor transaction.
 If you want to change your mind, `Undo` will find all the changes in all files and restore to the previous value.

 ## Note About Arrow Functions